 This of course is consistent with the archaeological evidence concerning that of the Thera Eruption and the destruction of ancient Egyptian Cities.

 And as noted, this is also consistent with Minoan Eruption:

 Furthermore, we can reference the Lecture on Babylon and Egyptian trade with the Minoans (http://www2.uncp.edu/home/rwb/lecture_ancient_civ.htm).
 The fall of the Minoan civilization also meant the economic stability of the Hyksos rule in which was compounded in a battle for resources as the Hittites attacked the regions largest grain stores of Babylon.
 As in the economic stability of Babylon was in disorder, and this would have been devastating to the Hyksos.
-Their eviction was eminent, and for the Minoans it was a civilization ending event that clearly had a very drastic impact on the region, cultures, oral traditions, beliefs, theology, and regional political climates.
+Their eviction was imminent, and for the Minoans, it was a civilization-ending event that clearly had a very drastic impact on the region, cultures, oral traditions, beliefs, theology, and regional political climates.
 The Hyksos had lost their primary source of support.
-Furthermore, note the following contention concerning the aftermath of the Thera eruption and the fall of the hyksos:
+Furthermore, note the following contention concerning the aftermath of the Thera eruption and the fall of the Hyksos:

-And this clearly seems present in the Old and New Testament, and thus adding further empirical support to our hypothesis in question.
-But let’s continue on and get more into the bible and it’s description of GOD.
-In Chapter 4, we will examine face to face this described jealous talking, all consuming, and smoking mountain of fire in the Deuteronomy:
+And this clearly seems present in the Old and New Testament and thus adding further empirical support to our hypothesis in question.
+But let’s continue on and get more into the bible and it’s the description of GOD.
+In Chapter 4, we will examine face to face this described jealous talking, all-consuming, and smoking mountain of fire in the Deuteronomy: